Demonware/cog/README.md

 * cog requires locale settings that use UTF-8
 * error handling is abysmal, exceptions are thrown everywhere

+# Testing #

+To test you must also install the following dependencies:

+* pytohn27-nose
+* python27-mock

+To run all tests, run the following in the root directory:

+    nosetests-2.7
 # Dependencies #

 To install cog you need: